Tesfu-hab/Tesfu-hab/README.md

 - 👋 Hi, I’m @Tesfu-hab
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning software testing.
+- 🌱 I’m currently learning coding.
-- 💞️ I’m looking to collaborate on software development.
+- 💞️ I’m looking to collaborate on software development and data science.
 - 📫 How to reach me email tesfuhabtu21@gmail.com

 <!---